JalenBuilds case study / regulated · platform Live live Vercel app

 Platform architecture.

-Three engagement paths cover the full operator lifecycle: a complete implementation build for teams standing up their first serious delivery stack; a licensing evaluation for operators deciding if BudHub is the right starting point for their market and scope; and an ongoing operator-partner model for post-launch hardening, staged fixes, and long-tail support.
+Three ways to work together cover the full business lifecycle: a complete implementation build for teams standing up their first serious delivery stack; a licensing evaluation for the team running it deciding if BudHub is the right starting point for their market and scope; and an ongoing long-term partner model for post-launch hardening, staged fixes, and long-tail support.

 § 04 Operating proof